Silas B. Mason: Mason & Hanger

 In 1940, Mason & Hanger started work on the Radford Ordnance Works, which was operational by March 1941, and then the New River Ordnance plant, which was completed by January 1942.
 Additionally, the company completed its work on the Badger Ordnance Works in 1944.

-In 1947 the AEC approached the company regarding atomic bomb production.
+In 1947 the United States Atomic Energy Commission (AEC) approached the company regarding atomic bomb production.
 Mason & Hanger was awarded a contract to rehabilitate, construct new facilities, and eventually operate the Iowa Ordnance Plant.
 In 1949, the plant started producing explosive components for atomic weapons and in 1950 began assembling atomic bombs, except for the nuclear component.

 In 1951, the company was awarded a contract for the rehabilitation, and construction, of a second AEC facility at Pantex, which opened in 1953.
 The Iowa plant started handling fissionable material in 1956, when it assembled the AIR-2 Genie, in addition to other missiles and artillery shells.
 The company started operating Pantex in October 1956, and opened a development lab in 1960.
 From 1958 until 1966, the company operated AEC Modification Centers at Medina Base, near San Antonio, and Clarksville Base, near Clarksville, Tennessee.
 Pantex assumed stockpile surveillance in 1985, and the Iowa facility was merged into Pantex by 1975.
 At that time, Pantex became the sole final assembly plant for finished nuclear weapons.